influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/csv/telegraf.md

 #### Other Telegraf configuration options

-The preceding examples describe Telegraf configurations necessary for writing to InfluxDB Cloud Serverless.
+The preceding examples describe Telegraf configurations necessary for writing to {{% cloud-name %}}.
 The output plugin provides several other options for configuring the Telegraf client:

 - `influx_uint_support`: supported by the InfluxDB IOx storage engine.